 Once you have created your mobile service, you can follow an easy quickstart in the Management Portal to either create a new app or modify an existing app to connect to your mobile service.

 In this section you will create a new Android app that is connected to your mobile service.

 In the Management Portal, click Mobile Services, and then click the mobile service that you just created.

 In the quickstart tab, click Android under Choose platform and expand Create a new Android app.

 This displays the three easy steps to create an Android app connected to your mobile service.

-If you haven't already done so, download and install the Android SDK on your local computer or virtual machine.
+If you haven't already done so, download and install the Android Developer Tools on your local computer or virtual machine.